 The Da Nang city center is a blend of old and new.
-Historic structures, like the Cathedral, stand in contrast to modern marvels, like the Dragon Bridge.
-Visiting the city sights is an intriguing education to the city and its current development.
+Historic structures, like the Da Nang Cathedral, stand in contrast to modern marvels, like the Dragon Bridge.
+Visiting these sights is an intriguing education about Da Nang and its current rapid development.

 Because these Da Nang, Vietnam things to do are scattered around the city, it is recommended that visitors join one of the tours in Da Nang – like this one!
 On a DaNang local tour, participants get an introduction to the top sights and learn about the history from a guide.
 However, travelers who like to explore on their own can create their own self-guided tour using our Attractions Guide.

-Read our comprehensive Da Nang trip blog – Tour Da Nang Attractions – for our best tips on city sightseeing and top tour options.
+Read our comprehensive Da Nang trip blog – Tour Da Nang Attractions – for the best sightseeing tips and top Da Nang tours.

-#4 See the Region on Day Trips from Da Nang, Vietnam
+#4 Go On The Best Day Trips from Da Nang, Vietnam

-Whether you go with a guide or go on your own, day trips are one of the top things to do in Da Nang.
-The best places to visit near Da Nang are the ancient city of Hoi An, the Imperial City of Hue, the Cham Islands and My Son Sanctuary.
+Whether you go with a guide or on your own, day trips are one of the top things to do in Da Nang.
+The best places to visit near Da Nang are the ancient town of Hoi An, the Old Imperial City of Hue, the Cham Islands and My Son Sanctuary.

 One of the top day trips from Da Nang, visiting Hoi An – a UNESCO World Heritage city – is an absolute must!
-The picturesque Old Town is a jumble of appealing lanes sitting alongside a lazy river.
+The picturesque Hoi An Old Town is a jumble of appealing lanes decorated with colorful lanterns and nested alongside a lazy river.

-Visitors on a Hoi An day trip from DaNang have plenty of time to see the Old Town sights – like the Japanese Covered Bridge, Phuc Kein Fujian Assembly Hall, Cam Pho Communal House and the Central Market.
-After sightseeing, visitors can go shopping for Hoi An specialties – like paper lanterns and tailored clothing – and can complete the day trip by feasting on local cuisine and Fresh Beer.
+Travelers on a Hoi An day trip from DaNang have plenty of time to see the Old Town sights – like the Japanese Covered Bridge, Phuc Kein Fujian Assembly Hall, Cam Pho Communal House and the Central Market.
+After sightseeing, visitors can go shopping for Hoi An specialties – like paper lanterns and tailored clothing – and can complete the day trip by feasting on local Vietamese cuisine and Fresh Beer!

-Read our Things To Do in Hoi An Blog Post for more detailed sightseeing information.
+Read our Things To Do in Hoi An post for more detailed sightseeing information.